vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/18_zeroalloc_continuations_p2.md

 }
 ```

-Before diving into `when_all::execute`, let's take a look at an usage example:
+Before diving into `when_all::execute`, let's take a look at a usage example:

 ```cpp
 auto f = initiate([]{ std::puts("A0"); return 1; },